On July 16, 2021, Tesla made the Full Self-Driving (FSD) feature available via a $199 monthly subscription.

 But ultimately, the more folks try it, the better.
 Their inputs will put pressure on Tesla to either make FSD real or change the approach to self-driving.

 Who knows, Tesla might eventually abandon the idea of autonomous vehicles completely — at least for its existing fleet — and make the current “Full Self-Driving” nonsense part of the standard Autopilot.

-For once, that’d put “Auto” closer to where it belongs.
+Wishful thinking aside, for once, that’d put “Auto” closer to where it belongs.